 Despite these concerns, the Bill should be acknowledged as a step in the right direction as India begins building a culture of ‘digital trust’ in cyber oriented world we live in.

 The PDPB is expected to be passed into official law sometime in 2020 and will inevitably affect foreign trading companies with significant impact with new obligations for conducting business with its citizens.
-For a complete break-down of the differences of the GDPR and the PDPB, download the attached PDF below by Covington and Burling.
+For a complete break-down of the differences of the GDPR and the PDPB, Covington and Burling have produced this .pdf document.

 It is interesting to note that the analysis of the differences by the comparison indicates that in some instances ‘major operational change likely to be required’.
 Therefore, it is recommended that if you are currently dealing with India, it is advised that you gain familiarity with the PDPB, as changes may be needed to the way that data is processed.